Human Development and Family Studies (HDFS)

 This program is offered in Durham.

-The Department of Human Development and Family Studies offers two programs of study leading to a master of science degree in family studies: the Core Areas of Study Program and the Marriage and Family Therapy Program.
+The Department of Human Development and Family Studies offers two programs of study leading to a master of science degree in human development and family studies: Core Areas of Study Program (Human Development and Family Studies M.S.) and the Marriage and Family Therapy M.S.
+Program.

-The goal of both programs is to provide students with an understanding of theory and methods relevant to human development and family studies and to prepare them to work with individuals and families in therapeutic, educational, and community or corporate settings.
-The Core Areas of Study program has two foci: Adolescent Development and Child Development.
-Students may elect a thesis or comprehensive exam.
+The goal of both programs is to provide students with an understanding of theory and methods relevant to human development and family studies and to prepare them to work with individuals and families in therapeutic, educational, community or corporate settings.
+The Core Areas of Study program has two foci: Adolescent Development and Child Development, and students may elect to complete a thesis or comprehensive exam.
 The Marriage and Family Therapy Program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education and requires a minimum of two years of full-time study, including two summers.

 The Department of Human Development and Family Studies also offers a one-year, 14- to 15-credit, multidisciplinary program of study leading to a graduate certificate in Adolescent Development.
 The certificate program is intended for individuals who are working in the field but who lack specific knowledge about adolescence, as well as those who are changing careers or who are already working in related fields and need to meet continuing education requirements or desire additional academic preparation.

-In lieu of the standard UNH Graduate School personal statement, applicants to the MFT program must answer the questions listed on the department's MFT admissions website.
-Responses to the MFT questions should be submitted in numbered format, and should address each question separately and explicitly.
-Answers to the MFT questions should be submitted with the application.
+Applicants to the MFT program must answer the 5 questions listed on the department's MFT admissions website.
+Responses to the MFT questions should be submitted in numbered format, and must address each question separately and explicitly.
+Individuals applying to the MFT program must submit their five answers with their applications.

 Human Development and Family Studies (HDFS)